gordobil/inception.42/USER_DOC.md

 ### Start the project

+1. Clone the repository: `git clone <repo_url> Inception`.
-1. Install Docker Engine, Docker Compose and Make.
+2. Install Docker Engine, Docker Compose and Make.
-2. Build and run: `make` (in the root repository).
+3. Build and run: `make` (in the root repository).
-3. Fill in your desired passwords.
+4. Fill in your desired passwords.
-4. Fill in your environment variables.
+5. Fill in your environment variables.
-5. To check that the project started correctly and all the services are running: `make status`.
+6. To check that the project started correctly and all the services are running: `make status`.
-6. Open a browser and go to: `https://$(URL)`.
+7. Open a browser and go to: `https://$(URL)`.
     The certificate is self-signed and your browser will show a security warning.
 Click **Advanced → Accept the risk and continue**.
-7. Go to `https://$(URL)/wp-admin`to access the administration panel.
+8. Go to `https://$(URL)/wp-admin`to access the administration panel.
-8. Log in with the WordPress anministrator credentials.
+9. Log in with the WordPress administrator credentials.

+> Add `127.0.0.1 $(URL)` to `/etc/hosts` if needed.

 > All the credentials and variables previously filled are stored in `srcs/.env`.
 For more information, see [DEV_DOC.md](DEV_DOC.md).